 Do you need a LPA and an Ordinary Power of Attorney?

-In the graphic below, we explain the difference between a Lasting Power of Attorney and an Ordinary Power of Attorney, and help you decide which one you need.
+In the graphic below, we explain the difference between a Lasting Power of Attorney and an Ordinary Power of Attorney to help you decide which one you need.

 You can also use the Which?
-Power of Attorney selector tool to work out which arrangement is right for your circumstances.
+Power of Attorney selector tool to work out which arrangement is right for you.

 In Scotland, Ordinary Powers of Attorney are known as General Powers of Attorney (GPA) and do not need to be registered before use.

-Where the granter lacks capacity, a Continuing Power of Attorney (CPA) is required to control their financial affairs.
+Where the person giving authority lacks capacity, a Continuing Power of Attorney (CPA) is required to control their financial affairs.
 This must be registered with the Scottish OPG.